G-Invariant Representations using Coorbits: Bi-Lipschitz Properties: Introduction

+Our work extends and unifies two prior approaches: the \emph{max filter} embedding introduced in \cite{cahill22,mixon2022injectivity}, and the \emph{permutation invariant representation} introduced in \cite{balan2022permutation}. \cite{amir2025stability} analyzes the stability of generalized phase retrieval problems under the action of compact groups, providing conditions under which stable recovery is possible from invariant measurements.
 The construction of permutation invariant embeddings is closely connected to the phase retrieval problem \cite{balan2004signal,bcmn} that has a large body of results.
 For instance, \cite{balan16} provides exact estimates for both the upper and lower Lipschitz bounds, addressing both the real and complex cases of the phase retrieval problem.
 In \cite{Balan2023Rel} we establish an isometric identification of the real phase retrieval problem to $S_2$-invariant representations.

 A completely different approach is considered in \cite{eriksson2018quantitative}.
 There it is proved that for any discrete group $G$ of isometries acting on $\mathbb{R}^d$, it is possible to construct a bi-Lipschitz map from $\mathbb{R}^d/G$ to $\mathbb{R}^N$, where the distortion depends solely on $d$.